BLOG / DO RENTERS PAY PEST CONTROL COSTS?

 February 22, 2016

-Categories: Common Pests, Health and Safety, Urban Services, Infestations
+Categories: Common Pests, Health and Safety, Residential and Urban Services, Infestations

 We thought we’d revisit one of our older posts this time around: when you are renting a property are you, or the landlord responsible for paying for pest control?

 As a renter in Ontario, it is the responsibility of the landlord to ensure that your unit is bug- and pest-free; this includes, but is not limited to mice, cockroaches, and bed bugs.
 Before you sign your lease you need to ensure that all pest control responsibility should be thoroughly and expressly outlined in your agreement and double-check the laws in your area.
 At any point, if your landlord requires you to pay for and enforce pest control in your home, they are in direct violation of the health standard set forward by the Landlord and Tenant Board.